Why are advocates needed?

 Commissioning the advocate in the context of worship or another public setting invites others to support the advocate through prayer and action.
 Blessing an advocate may be the beginning of a journey of growth and ministry for this individual that comes from having one’s unique gifts, insights, and perspectives recognized (see story below).

-When a congregation informs ADN about its Accessibility Advocate, the advocate does not have to go it alone, but has access to ADN’s abundant resources.
-A good place to start is with a Disability Audit.
+When a congregation informs ADN about its Congregational Advocate, we offer them support, including resources.
+A good place to start is with an Accessibility Quick Checklist.

-Your congregation can bless others in turn when your Accessibility Advocate shares with ADN what you are learning about including people with disabilities.
+Your congregation can bless others in turn when your Congregational Advocate shares with ADN what you are learning about including people with disabilities.